kebaldwi/ansible_lab_v1/LabGuide.md

           - "Trunk and Active Vlans {{ trunk_output.structured | json_query('interface.[*][0][0].name') }}  {{ trunk_output.structured | json_query('interface.[*][0][0].vlans_allowed_active_in_mgmt_domain') }}"
 ```

 At the start of the playbook, you can see the [ansible-pyats](https://github.com/CiscoDevNet/ansible-pyats) role being called.
-We covered roles and the ansible-pyats role previously.
+We covered roles and the ansible-pyats role in a previous section.

 ```
 - hosts: switches